Mistakes That Can Ruin Your Personal Injury Case

 Failing to obtain legal help in a timely manner.

 Every so often, we are contacted by someone who has experienced a tragic and compelling set of circumstances that would normally constitute an ideal basis for filing a personal injury claim that would probably have a substantial outcome.
 Despite the ideal circumstances, we find ourselves unable to help for one simple but all-important reason – the person has waited too late to pursue a claim.
 There are strict time limits for filing a claim here in the Sunshine State and according to Florida’s statutes of limitations, you have four years to pursue a personal injury claim, and only two years in the context of wrongful death and medical malpractice claims.
 Importantly, in almost every circumstance, failure to file a claim in time will eliminate a victim’s right to recovery.

 Don’t Make a Mistake in Choosing Your Legal Team.

 Filing a claim is full of complications and there is a lot of room for you to make a mistake that limits or even prevents you from being able to recover the compensation you deserve.
 A successful claim often requires the skill of an experienced attorney.
-As the South Florida car accident attorneys at Leifer Law Firm, you can depend on us and our years of experience helping others in similar situations for the help you need.
+As the South Florida car accident attorneys at Leifer & Ramirez, you can depend on us and our years of experience helping others in similar situations for the help you need.
 If you have been injured due to the actions of another party and have questions about your rights, contact us today.